 At QuTech, we strive to be an international working environment where staff and students from different backgrounds and cultures feel at home and supported.
 We believe that our unique characteristics and experiences are essential components for excellence and innovation that help us to achieve our mission.

-QuTech values diversity in its broadest sense, including gender, culture, age, sexual orientation, ethnicity, socioeconomic background and opinion.
+QuTech values diversity in its broadest sense, including gender, culture, age, sexual orientation, ethnicity, physical and mental disability, socioeconomic background and opinion.
 We promote a culture where employees and students can be themselves, without fear of conscious or unconscious exclusion, and where our people encourage others to be themselves as well.

 To solidify D&I in our organisation and our employees’ behaviour, QuTech has taken up Diversity & Inclusion as a focus area in our organizational strategy for the coming years.
 For example, we organize regular meetings on diversity, promote unconscious bias trainings, organize lunches for female scientists, and more.
 We strive for an organizational culture in which we not only acknowledge unique characteristics, but also embrace them, respect them and recognize their additional and meaningful value.

 QuTech is a collaboration of TU Delft and TNO.
 We explicitly subscribe Integrity Statement in the TU Delft Code of Conduct and the TNO Diversity and Inclusion Statement, and we ask all our staff and students to do the same.